agrifooddatacanada/OCA_package_standard/README.md

  - Provide at least one example of the overlay in fully canonicalized, serialized (in JSON) format including a correctly calculated SAID value.
  - The capture_base SAID does not need to reference a specific capture_base but MUST be well formed.
  - The capture_base example SAID is used in the calculations of the overlay SAID.
- - The example MAY be formatted with line breaks and indentations for readability after the SAID has been calculated.
+ - The example MAY be formatted with line breaks and indentations, including reorganizing objects for readability after the SAID has been calculated.
 4. Rules summary:
  - Summarize all the requirements (MUST and MAY) for the overlay.
 5. Test case: